Hospice and Palliative Medicine Fellowship Training

 A fellowship is the period of subspecialty training that a physician may undertake after completing a residency.
 Like many other subspecialties, fellowship training is mandatory in hospice and palliative medicine through American Board of Medical Specialties (ABMS) or American Osteopathic Association (AOA) certification.

-Hospice and palliative medicine is participating in the National Resident Match Program (NRMP) Specialties Matching Service (SMS).
-The NRMP SMS is specific to ACGME-accredited fellowship programs.
-Check out the ACGME-Accredited Hospice and Palliative Medicine Fellowship Program Applicants Frequently Asked Questions to learn more about the Match process.
+The hospice and palliative medicine subspecialty is participating in the National Resident Match Program (NRMP) Specialties Matching Service (SMS).
+This match service is specific to ACGME-accredited fellowship programs.
+Learn more by reading the ACGME-Accredited Hospice and Palliative Medicine Fellowship Program Applicants Frequently Asked Questions.